 There are a few reasons why flies and maggots can be a problem:

-They can carry diseases: Some flies are known to have conditions such as typhoid fever and cholera.
+They can carry diseases: Some flies have conditions such as typhoid fever and cholera.

-A sign of a bigger problem: If you have flies and maggots in your backyard, This might be an indication of something rotting or decaying nearby.
+A sign of a bigger problem: If you have flies and maggots in your backyard, This might indicate something rotting or decaying nearby.
 This could attract other pests, like rodents or cockroaches.

 Nuisance Factor: Flies and maggots can be incredibly annoying, especially if they buzz around your head or get into your food.